Yarra Glen Road,

-The Royal Automobile Club of Victoria has diversified its business interests over the years, developing half a dozen leisure facilities in the states of Victoria and Queensland.
+The Royal Automobile Club of Victoria has diversified its business interests over the years, developing a number of leisure facilities in the states of Victoria, Queensland and Tasmania.
 Healesville is one of five golf complexes that are available to members of the motoring organisation at these resorts.

 The property nestles in the foothills of the Great Dividing Range, on the edge of the Yarra Valley, and the course itself is routed over fairly undulating terrain.
 Mike Clayton was called in during 2008 to modernise the old layout as part of a multi-million dollar refurbishment at Healesville and this enabled him and associate Mike Cocking to radically alter the old design.

 Every tee and green was ripped up and rebuilt (old flat putting surfaces are now large and undulating) and more than thirty sandbelt-type bunkers were installed.
 Fairways were widened and several creeks were added for drainage and strategy but the routing remains largely intact.